irssi-import/contrib-w32installer/shared/README.txt

 	4) Now you can start irssi with C:/irssi/bin/irssi.exe from inside the Cygwin terminal.

 	5) If you didn't opt for Perl support, skip to step 6.
-If you did opt for Perl support, and you want to distribute your compiled binary, you can copy the /lib/perl5/5.8 folder from your Cygwin installation into the corresponding folder of your irssi directory tree, overwriting everything inside the existing 5.8 directory, and then move the contents of irssi/lib/perl5/5.8/cygwin into irssi/lib/perl/5.8, overwriting files that are already there.
-You can delete the now-empty 'cygwin' directory inside irssi/lib/perl5/5.8.
+If you did opt for Perl support, and you want to distribute your compiled binary, you can copy/merge the contents of the /lib/perl5/5.10 folder from your Cygwin installation into the corresponding folder in your irssi directory tree (irssi/lib/perl5/5.10).

+	6) Copy these things to your irssi root directory:

+		a.
+Batch files included in this package
+		b. 'startup' file included in this package
+		c.
+The /usr/share/terminfo folder from your Cygwin installation

-	6) Copy the batch files, terminfo folder, and startup file included in this package to the root of your irssi directory tree.
-Appropriate Cygwin DLLs and PuTTYcyg need to be copied to the /bin directory of your irssi directory tree in order for irssi to be distributable and to work with the batch files and command scripts included in this package.
+	Note that appropriate Cygwin DLLs and PuTTYcyg need to be copied to irssi/bin in order for irssi to be distributable and to work with the batch files and command scripts included in this package.

 Old README